nyanpoleon/odin-recipes/README.md

 Idk what how to use the readme.md file-- anyway this time I'm uploading the updated index file and a new recipie.

+added 2 new recipies and linked all of them ot the original index file